 Jeffrey Scott Doebler is the conductor for the MCMB, and Quincy Ford is the assistant conductor.
 Dr. Doebler serves as director of music education and bands at Valparaiso University.
 He is a past president of the Indiana Bandmasters Association and the Indiana Music Education Association.
 He is founder and conductor of Windiana: Professional Concert Band of Northwest Indiana.
 Mr. Ford, principal saxophone in the MCMB, is retired director of bands from Michigan City High School.

-The second concert of the 153rd season of the Michigan City Municipal Band (MCMB) will be held Thursday, June 17, 7:30p, at the Guy F. Foreman Bicentennial Amphitheater in Washington Park.
+The ninth concert of the 153rd season of the Michigan City Municipal Band (MCMB) will be held Thursday, August 5, 7:30p, at the Guy F. Foreman Bicentennial Amphitheater in Washington Park.
+Guest soloist will be Anne Marie Bice, voice professor from Valparaiso University.
+Ms. Bice has extensive performance experience and sings in a wide variety of styles.
+Prof. Bice will sing music by George and Ira Gershwin and Hoagy Carmichael.

 GET IN TOUCH